-- 4.1 Work towards attracting and retaining young people in our area through the provision of improved digital connectivity, education opportunities, employment pathways, and leadership opportunities. - 4.2 Advocate for improved internet infrastructure to support business, residents who work from home, students, and other citizens of the Hepburn Shire area. - 4.3 Support and facilitate a diverse and innovative local economy that encourages an increase of local businesses with diverse offerings to achieve positive social and economic impacts.
+- 4.1 Work in partnership to attract and retain young people in our area through the provision of improved digital connectivity, education opportunities, employment pathways, affordable housing, improved public and active transport options, and leadership opportunities. - 4.2 Advocate for improved internet infrastructure to support business, residents who work from home, students, and other citizens of the Hepburn Shire area. - 4.3 Support and facilitate a diverse and innovative local economy that encourages an increase of local businesses with diverse offerings to achieve positive social, economic and environmental impacts. - 4.4 Develop and promote the circular economy to diversify our local economy and support our sustainability goals.

-- Increase in yield of tourist spend. - Increased attainment of year 10 and local traineeships. - Increase in per capita Gross Regional Product. - Increase of subscribers to the Hepburn Shire business E-newsletter.
+- 2% annual increase in total spend per visitor. - 4% annual increase in per capita Gross Regional Product. - 5% annual increase of subscribers to the Hepburn Shire business e-newsletter. - 4% annual increase percentage of gross revenue generated by businesses and organisations, outside the Tourism sector.

-Hepburn Shire Council: Economic Development Strategy.

-Hepburn Shire Council: Events Strategy.
+Hepburn Shire Council Economic Development Strategy.
+Hepburn Shire Council Events Strategy.
 Central Highlands Digital Plan.
 Hepburn Shire Council Youth Strategy.
 Hepburn Shire Council Arts & Culture Strategy (to be developed).
 Hepburn Shire Council Affordable Housing Policy.

-Hepburn Shire Agriculture and Rural Settlement Strategy (to be developed)
+Hepburn Shire Agriculture and Rural Settlement Strategy (to be developed).

-Work towards attracting and retaining young people in our area through the provision of improved digital connectivity, education opportunities, employment pathways and leadership opportunities.
+4.1 Work in partnership to attract and retain young people in our area through the provision of improved digital connectivity, education opportunities, employment pathways, affordable housing, improved public and active transport options, and leadership opportunities.